Lena River: Course

+The Lena is navigable over a length of 3540 kilometres.
+The annual navigation period, when ice is minimally present or absent, lasts about 70 days in the estuarine region and 125 days elsewhere.

 Basin

-The area of the Lena river basin is calculated at 2490000 km2 and the mean annual discharge is 489 cubic kilometers per year.
+The area of the Lena River basin is calculated at 2490000 km2 and the mean annual discharge is 489 cubic kilometers per year.
 Gold is washed out of the sands of the Vitim and the Olyokma, and mammoth tusks have been dug out of the delta.
 There are numerous lakes in the floodplain of the river.
 Lakes Nedzheli and Ulakhan-Kyuel are the largest in the basin of the Lena.

 Tributaries

 The Kirenga flows north between the upper Lena River and Lake Baikal.
 The Vitim drains the area northeast of Lake Baikal.
 The Olyokma flows north.
 The Amga makes a long curve southeast and parallel to the Lena and flows into the Aldan.
 The Aldan also curves roughly parallel to the Lena until it turns east and flows into the Lena north of Yakutsk.
 The Maya, a tributary of the Aldan, drains an area almost to the Sea of Okhotsk.
 The T-shaped Chona-Vilyuy system drains most of the area to the west.

 The main tributaries of the Lena are, from source to mouth: